 In the novels, being the sick pervert he is, he shows interest in humiliating and possibly molesting/raping Tessa (to "break" her spirit, since he's annoyed with "righteous" people).
 He makes it very clear to the other submarine personnel that if they try to do anything, he ''will' do "X-rated" things to the cute captain.
 When she acts defiant towards him, it "pleased him from the bottom of his heart," and he exclaims, "Ohhh, she's cute!" and proceeds to jokingly ask the Mithril traitors if they're sure they want to leave, since this place seems like a nice place to work.

 Jouji "George" Koizumi from Paradise Kiss is extremely debatable.
 It depends on whether you see him as a Jerk with a Heart of Gold, or a plain old self-centered, vain Jerk Ass with no heart whatsoever.
 Either way, he's openly bisexual, very kinky, and very vocal about his love of bondage.
 Even though it's never implied his bisexuality is related in any way to it, he's clearly fucked in the head and has a ton of issues.

-Shira from Blade of the Immortal.
+Shira from manga/Blade of the Immortal.
 He doesn't care what gender his victims are, so long as he can get his kicks from them.
 And unfortunately, his fantasies are really perverted, twisted, and violent (raping people while he cuts them up).
-In earlier chapters, he outright explains that he always needs someone to keep "the part down there" happy.
-And then there's the newest chapter containing him, where he apparently kidnapped a young boy (Renzo), forcing him to take care of him, and rapes him.
-Sick bastard.
+In earlier chapters, he outright explains that he always needs someone to keep "the part down there" happy, and then when his arm is cut off and he can no longer visit brothels he kidnaps a young boy (Renzo), forces him to take care of him, and rapes him.

 Sakura Gari: A big reason why Souma is depicted as being messed up and depraved is because he sleeps with women and men (ignoring later implications that he causes their death).